 Have you ever tried to play with your cat only to find it suddenly kicks its hind legs at you?
 Not only can this hurt, but bunny kicking usually signals the end of your game.
-If you’re wondering why a cat does this, you’re not alone.
 Is your cat angry at you, or is it just having some fun?

 While a bunny kick can be alarming, the answer to why cats kick with the back legs is a fairly simple one.
-Either your cat is engaging in playful behavior, or it is warning you to leave it alone.
+Either your cat is engaging in playful behavior, or it’s warning you to leave it alone.

-A bunny kick is usually seen during playtime with your cat.
-It will grab its intended target, such as your arm or a toy, with its two front legs before kicking repeatedly with its hind legs – just like a bunny would do.
+A bunny kick is usually seen during playtime.
+A cat will grab its intended target, such as your arm or a toy, with its two front legs before repeatedly kicking with its hind legs like a bunny.

-A bunny kick can hurt somewhat, especially if your cat’s claws have gotten long and sharp.
+A bunny kick can hurt somewhat, especially if your cat’s claws are unsheathed.
 It can also be difficult to unlock your arm from your cat’s grip once your cat has grabbed hold of it.

 In the wild, a cat will perform a bunny kick to capture and subdue its prey.
-A bunny kick won’t always kill it though, especially if a cat isn’t hungry and wants to save its meal for later.
+A bunny kick won’t always kill it, especially if a cat isn’t hungry and wants to save its meal until later.

 If a cat needs to fight off another feline or defend itself against a predator, it will roll onto its back during an attack.
 While this may look like the cat is submitting, it’s actually quite the opposite.

-Unneutered male cats will often fight with one another over a female cat in heat too.
+Unneutered male cats will often fight with one another over a female cat in heat.
 Using the bunny kick will help gain dominance over the enemy, allowing the victorious animal to reproduce with the female cat.

 A bunny kick is also a distance-increasing mechanism.
 A cat will perform this move to defend itself from your touch if it’s not in the mood for interaction.
-It is a cat’s way to tell you to stop what you are doing.
+It’s a cat’s way to tell you to stop what you are doing.

-While it may be tempting, a cat rolling onto it’s back is not always an invitation for you to give them a rub.
-Instead, they’re simply indicating that they feel comfortable around you, meaning they don’t feel threatened.
+While it may be tempting, a cat rolling onto its back is not always an invitation for you to give them a rub.
+Instead, it’s indicating that it feels comfortable around you, meaning it doesn’t feel threatened.

 Much like when dealing with a predator, a cat will roll onto its back while grabbing its littermate with its front paws.
 The cat will then finish by kicking the other cat with its hind legs.

 In this scenario, the cats are playing and exploring their instincts through fun interactions with one another.
-If kittens engage in this way without hissing or aggression, they’re just playing and are fine to be left to carry on.
+If kittens engage in this way without hissing or aggression, they’re just playing and are OK to carry on.

-A cat will use the bunny kick when playing with its human too.
-Cats are very good at tricking their opponents into thinking they are resting or chilling out.
-If you fall for this and begin to rub a cat’s belly, it’ll attack and grab your hand the second it gets the chance.
+A cat will use the bunny kick when playing with humans, too.
+Cats are good at tricking their opponents into thinking they’re resting.
+If you fall for this and begin to rub a cat’s belly, it’ll grab your hand the second it gets the chance.

 Playfulness vs. Aggression

-Analyzing your cat’s body language is the best way to tell if your cat is being playful or aggressive.
+Analyzing your cat’s body language is the best way to tell if your cat is playful or aggressive.
 If your cat’s ears are pushed back, its tail is swishing wildly, and its eyes are dilated, these are all signs that your cat is feeling agitated and stressed.
-If this is the case, it’s wise to back off and leave your cat to cool off for a while before you get yourself hurt.
+If so, it’s wise to back off and leave your cat to cool off.

-On the other hand, if your cat is looking relaxed with its ears in their natural position then it’s likely your cat just wants to play.
-Proceed with caution – try throwing your cat its favorite toy so that it can bunny kick that instead of your own hand or arm.
+If your cat is looking relaxed with ears in its natural position, it’s likely your cat wants to play.
+Try throwing your cat its favorite toy so that it can bunny kick that instead of your hand or arm.

 Can I Prevent My Cat from Bunny Kicking?

-The problem you might face in trying to stop your cat from bunny kicking is that it’s an instinctual movement.
-When cats were once wild, only the best hunters could survive.
-A bunny kick is a hunting manoeuvre to capture prey so it’s very difficult to stop.
+You may face a problem trying to stop your cat from bunny kicking because it’s an instinctual movement.
+When cats were wild, only the best hunters could survive.
+A bunny kick is a hunting maneuver to capture prey, so it’s hard to stop.